Warriors vs. Clippers odds, prediction, time: 2026 NBA Play-In Tournament picks, April 15 bets by proven model

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, the model has simulated Warriors vs. Clippers 10,000 times and just revealed its coveted NBA picks and betting predictions.
 You can head to SportsLine now to see the model's picks.
-Here are several NBA odds and NBA betting lines for Sixers vs. Magic:
+Here are several NBA odds and NBA betting lines for Clippers vs. Warriors:

 Warriors vs. Clippers spread: